 The first way to help minimize the pain is to not try to get rid of it, but to acknowledge it.
 Acknowledge your pain.
 Know that it's there.
-Know that it's going to be there.
-For example, you're in the process of losing your world, or a great portion of your world.
+Know that it's

 Your sexual identity is at stake here.
 You wonder about yourself as a person, as a sexual person.
 So, you're going to have pain.
 And as well, you feel ripped off.
 You feel like someone has invaded that which is sacred and that which is private.
 You feel like you've been raped.
 So, in every sense of the word your pain is normal.
 It's OK.
 It's there.